bgrsquared/d3-react-squared/README.md

 # Version Updates:

-0.0.3:
-- add custom chart loader function
+0.0.7:
+- Add tooltips to bar and pie charts
+- Improve highlighting styles

+0.0.6:
+- add cross-highlight capabilities (based on id of element) (use of Reflux motivated by [@pbeshai 's linked-highlighting-react-d3-reflux](https://github.com/pbeshai/linked-highlighting-react-d3-reflux)  - big thanks!)

+0.0.5:
+- add more parameters to pieChart and barChart (colors etc.)

 0.0.4:
 - update charts to use ES6 modules and use Object.create() syntax to load (instead of `new`)
 - rename `chartGenerator` prop of custom charts to `chartModule`

-0.0.5:
-- add more parameters to pieChart and barChart (colors etc.)

-0.0.6:
-- add cross-highlight capabilities (based on id of element) (use of Reflux motivated by [@pbeshai 's linked-highlighting-react-d3-reflux](https://github.com/pbeshai/linked-highlighting-react-d3-reflux)  - big thanks!)
+0.0.3:
+- add custom chart loader function